-The QuickSmart Literacy Program is an educational intervention designed to support literacy skill development.
+The QuickSmart Literacy Program is an educational intervention designed to support the development of basic literacy skills.
+Instruction is planned to meet individual student learning needs.

-The QuickSmart Literacy program provides instruction that is planned to meet individual student learning needs.
-The program follows a structured lesson sequence based around a "focus set" of words and related text.
+The program follows a structured lesson sequence based around a "focus set" of words and a related text.
 Teaching and learning strategies include explicit strategy instruction, cognitive and meta-cognitive strategies, and deliberate practice.

-The program incorporates the OZCAAS computer assessment tool that provides information about each student's accuracy and speed of recalling words and reading for meaning.
+The program incorporates the online QuickSmart Basic Skills Assessor (QBSA) tool that provides information about each student's accuracy and speed of recalling words and reading for meaning.
 Students aim to increase their accuracy and decrease response times as a means of demonstrating increasing automaticity.
 Assessment of learning and assessment for learning is a continuous cycle in the QuickSmart program.

-Information gained from listening to students read, from observing their understanding of how words are constructed (i.e. their phonological awareness, phonemic awareness and phonic knowledge), and their knowledge and use of comprehension strategies, forms the basis of instructional decision-making and individualisation of comprehension strategies, forms the basis of instructional decision-making and individualisation of instruction in the QuickSmart Program.
+Information gained from listening to students read, observing their understanding of how words are constructed (i.e. their phonological awareness, phonemic awareness and phonic knowledge), and their knowledge and use of comprehension strategies, forms the basis of instructional decision-making and individualisation of instruction in the QuickSmart Program.

-QuickSmart Structure
+QuickSmart Program Structure

 QuickSmart students receive three lessons a week, at 30 minutes each.
 They work in pairs with one instructor outside the normal classroom.
-Each student is expected to receive 90 lessons in QuickSmart in order to reach automaticity and strengthen neural pathways.
+Students are expected to complete 30 weeks of instructions in QuickSmart in order to reach automaticity and strengthen neural pathways.